Heart sounds: Fourth heart sound

 It is a sign of a pathologic state, usually a failing or hypertrophic left ventricle, as in systemic hypertension, severe valvular aortic stenosis, and hypertrophic cardiomyopathy.
 The sound occurs just after atrial contraction at the end of diastole and immediately before S1, producing a rhythm sometimes referred to as the "Tennessee" gallop where S4 represents the "Ten-" syllable.
-It is best heard at the cardiac apex with the patient in the left lateral decubitus position and holding his breath.
+It is best heard at the cardiac apex with the patient in the left lateral decubitus position and holding their breath.
 The combined presence of S3 and S4 is a quadruple gallop, also known as the "Hello-Goodbye" gallop.
 At rapid heart rates, S3 and S4 may merge to produce a summation gallop, sometimes referred to as S7.

 Atrial contraction must be present for production of an S4.
 It is absent in atrial fibrillation and in other rhythms in which atrial contraction does not precede ventricular contraction.

 Murmurs

 Heart murmurs are produced as a result of turbulent flow of blood strong enough to produce audible noise.
 They are usually heard as a whooshing sound.
 The term murmur only refers to a sound believed to originate within blood flow through or near the heart; rapid blood velocity is necessary to produce a murmur.
 Most heart problems do not produce any murmur and most valve problems also do not produce an audible murmur.

 Murmurs can be heard in many situations in adults without major congenital heart abnormalities: